box/box-python-sdk/migration-guide.md

 ### Store token and retrieve token callbacks

-In old SDK you could provide a `store_tokens` callback method to an authentication class, which was called each time an access token was refreshed.
+In v3 release you could provide a `store_tokens` callback method to an authentication class, which was called each time an access token was refreshed.
 It could be used to save your access token to a custom token storage and allow to reuse this token later.
-What is more, old SDK allowed also to provide `retrieve_tokens` callback, which is called each time the SDK needs to use token to perform an API call.
+What is more, v3 release allowed also to provide `retrieve_tokens` callback, which is called each time the SDK needs to use token to perform an API call.
 To provide that, it was required to use `CooperativelyManagedOAuth2` and provide `retrieve_tokens` callback method to its constructor.

-**Old (`boxsdk`)**
+**Old (`v3`)**

 ```python
 from typing import Tuple